mdparker26/usab-uswds/_aba-guides/chapter-3-floor-and-ground-surfaces.md

 [[§302.2]({{ site.baseurl }}/aba/#aba-302_2)]

 Carpet that is thick, cushiony, or loose impairs accessibility, particularly wheelchair maneuvering.
-The standards specify the maximum pile height (1/2” measured to the backing, cushion, or pad) and texture (level or textured loop, level cut pile, or level cut/uncut pile) and require firm backing.
+The standards specify the maximum pile height (1/2 inches measured to the backing, cushion, or pad) and texture (level or textured loop, level cut pile, or level cut/uncut pile) and require firm backing.
 Cushions or pads also must be firm or can be avoided to ensure greater firmness.

 ![wheelchair rolling across carpet that is buckling]({{ site.baseurl }}{{ page.image-directory }}chapter3/3gf6.jpg){: .img-large}